TheStreet Lowers Amcor (NYSE:AMCR) to C

-TheStreet downgraded shares of Amcor (NYSE:AMCR) from a b rating to a c rating in a report issued on Friday, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Amcor (NYSE:AMCR) from a b rating to a c rating in a research note released on Friday morning, TheStreetRatingsTable reports.

-A number of other research analysts also recently commented on AMCR.
-The Goldman Sachs Group downgraded shares of Amcor from a neutral rating to a sell rating and cut their target price for the company from $12.00 to $11.50 in a research report on Wednesday, August 18th.
-Zacks Investment Research raised shares of Amcor from a hold rating to a buy rating and set a $13.00 target price on the stock in a research report on Friday, November 5th.
-Finally, Jefferies Financial Group downgraded shares of Amcor from a hold rating to an underperform rating and set a $15.00 target price on the stock. in a research report on Tuesday, September 7th.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of Hold and an average price target of $12.92.
+Several other analysts have also issued reports on AMCR.
+Zacks Investment Research upgraded shares of Amcor from a hold rating to a buy rating and set a $13.00 price target for the company in a research report on Friday, November 5th.
+The Goldman Sachs Group lowered Amcor from a neutral rating to a sell rating and lowered their price target for the company from $12.00 to $11.50 in a research report on Wednesday, August 18th.
+Finally, Jefferies Financial Group cut Amcor from a hold rating to an underperform rating and set a $15.00 price objective for the company. in a report on Tuesday, September 7th.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $12.92.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 14th.
-Stockholders of record on Wednesday, November 24th will be issued a $0.12 dividend.
-This is a boost from Amcor’s previous quarterly dividend of $0.12.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, December 14th.
+Investors of record on Wednesday, November 24th will be issued a dividend of $0.12 per share.
 This represents a $0.48 dividend on an annualized basis and a dividend yield of 4.11%.
 The ex-dividend date is Tuesday, November 23rd.
-Amcor’s dividend payout ratio (DPR) is currently 80.00%.
+This is an increase from Amcor’s previous quarterly dividend of $0.12.
+Amcor’s dividend payout ratio is currently 80.00%.

-In related news, insider Michael J. Zacka sold 90,000 shares of the company’s stock in a transaction on Monday, December 6th.
+In other news, insider Michael J. Zacka sold 147,736 shares of the stock in a transaction on Monday, November 22nd.
+The stock was sold at an average price of $12.02, for a total value of $1,775,786.72.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, insider Michael J. Zacka sold 90,000 shares of the stock in a transaction on Monday, December 6th.
 The stock was sold at an average price of $11.61, for a total value of $1,044,900.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Michael J. Zacka sold 147,736 shares of the company’s stock in a transaction on Monday, November 22nd.
-The shares were sold at an average price of $12.02, for a total value of $1,775,786.72.
 The disclosure for this sale can be found here.
-Insiders sold a total of 237,875 shares of company stock worth $2,822,314 over the last 90 days.
-Company insiders own 0.28% of the company’s stock.
+In the last 90 days, insiders have sold 237,875 shares of company stock valued at $2,822,314.
+0.28% of the stock is owned by corporate insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Cetera Investment Advisers grew its position in Amcor by 1.5% during the 3rd quarter.
-Cetera Investment Advisers now owns 66,911 shares of the company’s stock worth $775,000 after purchasing an additional 1,004 shares during the period.
-Bank of Nova Scotia grew its position in Amcor by 2.1% during the 2nd quarter.
-Bank of Nova Scotia now owns 48,963 shares of the company’s stock worth $561,000 after purchasing an additional 1,023 shares during the period.
-Mission Wealth Management LP grew its position in Amcor by 3.2% during the 2nd quarter.
-Mission Wealth Management LP now owns 34,249 shares of the company’s stock worth $392,000 after purchasing an additional 1,052 shares during the period.
-Leuthold Group LLC grew its position in Amcor by 0.3% during the 3rd quarter.
-Leuthold Group LLC now owns 391,010 shares of the company’s stock worth $4,532,000 after purchasing an additional 1,133 shares during the period.
-Finally, Veriti Management LLC grew its position in Amcor by 9.2% during the 3rd quarter.
-Veriti Management LLC now owns 14,009 shares of the company’s stock worth $162,000 after purchasing an additional 1,186 shares during the period.
-38.54% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+State Street Corp grew its stake in shares of Amcor by 10.7% in the second quarter.
+State Street Corp now owns 107,051,786 shares of the company’s stock worth $1,226,813,000 after acquiring an additional 10,306,508 shares during the last quarter.
+Geode Capital Management LLC grew its stake in shares of Amcor by 3.2% in the third quarter.
+Geode Capital Management LLC now owns 28,090,729 shares of the company’s stock worth $324,725,000 after acquiring an additional 862,033 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its stake in shares of Amcor by 10.7% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 19,929,865 shares of the company’s stock worth $228,397,000 after acquiring an additional 1,924,057 shares during the last quarter.
+Invesco Ltd. boosted its position in shares of Amcor by 4.7% during the third quarter.
+Invesco Ltd. now owns 18,845,197 shares of the company’s stock valued at $218,416,000 after buying an additional 841,258 shares during the last quarter.
+Finally, American Century Companies Inc. boosted its position in shares of Amcor by 8,376.1% during the second quarter.
+American Century Companies Inc. now owns 12,105,092 shares of the company’s stock valued at $138,724,000 after buying an additional 11,962,277 shares during the last quarter.
+38.54% of the stock is currently owned by hedge funds and other institutional investors.

 Amcor Plc operates as a holding company, which engages in the provision of consumer packaging business.
 It operates through the Flexibles and Rigid Packaging segments.
 The Flexibles segment develops and supplies flexible packaging globally.
 The Rigid Plastics segment manufactures rigid plastic containers and related products.